Computer stops at verifying DMI pool data

 Corrupt boot files on the computer

-If the computer has no bootable files on the drive it is attempting to boot from it is possible that the computer may halt at " verifying dmi pool data..."
+If the computer has no bootable files on the drive it is attempting to boot from the computer may halt at "verifying dmi pool data..."
 To resolve this issue follow the steps below.

 - Boot from a bootable floppy diskette.
 Ensure that this diskette was made on the same Microsoft Windows operating system that is installed on your computer.

 - Once at the A:\> prompt type "sys c:" and press enter.
 This should report the message "File system transferred."
 Once transferred remove the diskette and reboot the computer.

 If the computer continues to not boot re-create the master boot record by booting from the bootable floppy diskette again.
 Once at the A:\> prompt type "fdisk /mbr" and press enter.
 This should return you to the prompt without giving you any message.
 Once at the prompt remove the diskette and reboot the computer.

 Note: The above information only applies to Microsoft Windows users.
 If you are running a Linux or Unix variant or other operating system such as OS/2 and the computer is freezing at this DMI message ensure that Linux or Unix has been properly installed first or your boot manager is not corrupt.

 Settings for hard drive are not correct

 The computer freezing at "Verifying dmi pool data..." may be caused when the hard drive settings within CMOS are not set properly.
 Enter CMOS setup and verify that the hard drive settings are set properly and that it is set to Auto Detect.